Professional Standards

 Retired Federal Judge H. Bruce Guyton joined the Knoxville Police Department’s executive leadership team as the Interim Deputy Chief of Professional Standards in July 2023.

-Judge Guyton most recently served as a United States Magistrate Judge in the Eastern District of Tennessee for nearly 20 years until he retired from that post in early 2022.
+Prior to joining the KPD, Judge Guyton served as a United States Magistrate Judge in the Eastern District of Tennessee for nearly 20 years until he retired from that post in early 2022.
 Prior to that, he was a founding partner of local law firm Woolf, McClane, Bright, Allen & Carpenter, PLLC.
 One of his primary areas of concentration was discrimination and employment law.

 Judge Guyton graduated from Rhodes College as well as the University of Virginia School of Law.